praveenroy591/HTML/README.md

-# usage of basic html tags to create mysterious india website
+# used basic html tags to create mysterious india website